woylie/let_me/README.md

 {:error, :unauthorized}
 ```

-You can obtain a `LetMe.UnauthorizedError` struct with the details about the
+To obtain a `LetMe.UnauthorizedError` struct with the evaluated expression,
-evaluated checks instead by setting the `error` option on `LetMe.Policy` to
+set the `error` option on `LetMe.Policy` to `:detailed`.
-`:detailed`.

 ```elixir
 use LetMe.Policy, error: :detailed
 ```

-Alternatively, you can set `error: :simple` to obtain a
-`LetMe.UnauthorizedError` struct without details.
+To obtain a `LetMe.UnauthorizedError` struct without the evaluated expression,
+set `error` option to `:simple`.

 You can also override the default value at runtime: